vegaprotocol/specs/specs/0044-lp-mechanics.md

 ### Calculating liquidity from commitment

 Each liquidity provider supplies an amount of liquidity which is calculated from their commitment (stake) and measured in 'currency siskas' (i.e. USD siskas, ETH siskas, etc.).This is calculated by multiplying the stake by the network parameter `stake_to_ccy_siskas` as follows:

 ```
 lp_liquidity_obligation_in_ccy_siskas = stake_to_ccy_siskas ⨉ stake.
 ```

 Note here "ccy" stands for "currency".
-Liquidity measure units are 'currency sisks', e.g. ETH or USD isksa.
+Liquidity measure units are 'currency siskas', e.g. ETH or USD siskas.
 This is because the calculation is basically `volume ⨉ probability of trading ⨉ price of the volume` and the price of the volume is in the said currency.

 ### How liquidity is supplied

 When a liquidity provider commits to a market, the LP Commitment transaction includes a _buy shape_ and _sell shape_ which allow the LP to spread their liquidity provision over a number of pegged orders at varying distances from the best prices on each side of the book.
 These 'shapes' are used to generate pegged orders (see the [liquidity provision order type spec](./0038-liquidity-provision-order-type.md)).

 Since liquidity provider orders automatically refresh, the protocol ensures that a liquidity provider always supplies their committed liquidity as long as they have sufficient capital to meet the margin requirements of these orders.